venegu/pokemans/README.md

-# pokemans
+# Pokemans

-A clone of an all-time classic :)
+A clone of an all time classic :)